Muskegon, MI

 Overall, community health metrics reflect unfavorable and unevenly distributed social assets.
 Muskegon Heights, which has a much higher percentage of poor and minority residents, is way behind.
 At the same time, racial equity is often an afterthought (despite official policies).
 County-wide, key health and well-being issues include obesity and diabetes, tobacco and drug use, limited access to healthy food, adverse childhood experiences (ACEs), poor mental health – all exacerbated by and often due to racial inequity.

 We originally came to Muskegon at the invitation of 1 in 21, a committee formed by the Muskegon Rotary Club in partnership with Muskegon County Public Health.
-That effort eventually disbanded, but many of its most active members continue to work on community health and long-term well-being.
-They include the Muskegon YMCA, Boys & Girls Club of the Lakeshore, Goodwill Industries of West Michigan, HealthWest, Access Health, and several groups catalyzed by the Livability Lab exercise that ran from 2019 to now.
+That effort eventually disbanded, but many of its most active members continue to reach across a diverse range of urban and rural towns, races and ethnicities, political parties, income and education levels to work on community health and long-term well-being.

 Esther Dyson, Kaja Thornton-Hunter and Bruce Spoelman at The Us Cafe in Muskegon Heights.